Professor Joni Holmes

 I am interested in understanding the relationship between cognitive function and internalizing problems in childhood and adolescence.
 The aim of my research is to identify modifiable risk factors in early life that will inform prevention and targeted treatment for mental health.

 I explore the effects of various forms of childhood adversity, especially abuse and neglect, on neurodevelopment.
 I hope to direct my work toward building resilience after trauma.

 My research (the SensorAble Project) harvests inclusionary and co-designed wearables that provide relief, assistance and autonomy for autistic individuals who have sensory, attention and anxiety issues at school and at work.

 I am interested in understanding the emotional symptoms and specific behavioral symptoms in children with ADHD and compare them with children without an ADHD diagnosis but with similar behavioral symptoms, children with multiple diagnosis, and typically developing children using network analysis.
 I am also interested in understanding whether the relationship between behavior, cognition and mental health in children with ADHD changes across the childhood years.

-I am a second-year trainee clinical psychologist with an interest in mental health.
+I am a final-year trainee clinical psychologist with an interest in mental health.

 Kira Williams, MPhil, (2019-2020)

 Fanchea Daly, Research Assistant (2016-2019)

 Dr Elizabeth Byrne, PhD student (2014-2018)